davekinkead/thesis/chapters/05-the-problem-of-the-people/chapter.md

 > To the extent that the unit within which majority rule operates is unjustifiable, then majority rule is unjustifiable in that unit. @dahl1989 p193

-Recall from [chapter 2] what it means to justify and account of political authority.

---> requirements of authority
+Recall from [chapter 2] what it means to justify political authority.
+Political authories issue content independent and pre-emptive reasons for action.
+Authority, if it is to be distinguished from brute power, needs to have substantive normative content.
+It must be able to impose political obligations to itself, on those that are subject to it.
+These political obligations must be moral reasons for actions.
+Prudential motivation, such as to avoid harm or punishment, is not enough.

+These reasons for action however, must be content independent.
+The nature of authority is such that one doesn't obey because they good reasons were given, and neither because one agrees with them.
+The nature of authority is such that one obeys because of _who_ gave the reasons.
+These reasons must also be exclusionary.
+If a state is to have political authority, then when its agents issue commands, these must trump other reasons for acting contrary to those commands.
+When subjects obey an authority, they are not weighing a balance of reasons to act but rather act because authority pre-empts other reasons for action.
+Finally, any account of political authority must show why subjects are bound to particular authorities - why subjects are should be citizens of this state, rather than another.

 --> requirements of justification

--->
+--> general impact of the boundary problem on general accounts

 ## Instrumental Failures

+The Anarchist concern about the Boundary Problem turns out to be graver than has been addressed in the literature to date.
+The inability to adequately answer the question of who the people should be is certainly problematic for accounts of democratic authority but the challenges presented thus far have not been fatal to democracy's claims of legitimacy.
+For certain accounts however, it is.

-We have already seen that common way to justify democratic authority is _instrumentally_.
+We have already seen that a common way to justify democratic authority is _instrumentally_.
+In this final part, I press the anarchist challenge further and demonstrate how the question of who the people should be fatally undermines the evidentiary requirement for all instrumental justifications of democratic authority, and the entailment requirement for some of them.

 Instrumental accounts rely on the desirable outcomes that democratic procedures bring about.
 Democracy, instrumentalists claim, identifies the right answers, produces beneficial consequences, or leads to good policy.
 Sometimes the desirability of these outcomes is judged according to some independent criteria.
 According to these accounts, there is some external standard for measuring the quality of a decision.
 Epistemic accounts of democracy like Condorcet's Jury Theorem [@condorcet1976] or David Estund's Epistemic Proceduralism [@estlund2009] are like this.
 Truth exists independently of our beliefs; democratic processes track the truth; so this gives us reason to value democracy.

 Other times, we might judge the quality of democratic outcomes against some agent relative criteria.
 Rather than rely on something external, the desirability of a particular result is assessed against some internal standard.
 It isn't the collective decisions of democracy that matter _per se_ but how those collective decisions correspond with individual choices.
 We see this in utilitarian justifications of democracy where majority voting maximizes the expected utility of voter preferences [@rae1969].
 But one needn't be a utilitarian to employ such an approach - @rousseau1920 for example, argued that majority rule realises the general will of the people and this gives us reasons value it.